Both ENDS

 Investing in fossil fuels is short-term thinking

-Climate change and climate policy have always been and continue to be a major theme in our work, primarily because we focus mainly on the poorest and most vulnerable groups in countries in the global South.
+Climate change and climate policy have always been and continue to be a major theme in our work, primarily because we focus mainly on the most vulnerable groups in countries in the global South.
 They suffer most from the consequences of climate change, while they have contributed to it the least.
 It has been agreed worldwide that emissions of CO2 must be reduced radically to restrict global warming to 1.5 degrees.
 The main condition for achieving that is to prevent new emissions from greenhouse gasses by keeping fossil reserves ’under the ground’.
 To stay on track with the Paris Agreement, it is therefore very irresponsible to continue extracting and exploiting new oil and gas fields and building the required infrastructure, as Shell continues to do.
 And yet Shell persuades the governments of countries with fossil reserves to invest in this sector.
 As these investments cannot be recovered if we want to take climate goals seriously, investing in sustainable energy should get the highest priority.

 Invest in renewable instead of fossil energy